BitcoinUnlimited/BitcoinUnlimited/doc/opdatasigverify.md

 * *type and signature*
 * *data*

 If there are less then 3 items on the stack, the script fails.
 If the pubkeyhash field is not 20 bytes, the script fails.
 If the *'type and signature'* field is not 66 bytes, the script fails.
-If the first byte of the *'type and signature'* field is not DATASIG_COMPACT_ECDSA (1), the script fails.
+If the last byte of the *'type and signature'* field is not DATASIG_COMPACT_ECDSA (1), the script fails.

-The first byte of the *'type and signature'* (stack top - 1) field defines the signature type, and subsequent bytes are the actual signature.
-Note that this format is different from the OP_CHECKSIG format, and its SIGHASH flag byte has no relationship to this signature type byte.
+The last byte of the *'type and signature'* (stack top - 1) field defines the signature type, and previous bytes are the actual signature.
+Note that this format is different from the OP_CHECKSIG format -- its SIGHASH flag byte has no relationship to this signature type byte.

 OP_DATASIGVERIFY looks at this signature type byte to determine the signature validation algorithm and then executes that algorithm.
 There is currently one defined algorithm: